temporal-mcp

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool advances the temporal clock and returns a snapshot with specific fields.
-It distinguishes itself from the sibling temporal_peek by implying a state change.
+The description clearly states the tool advances the temporal clock for a thread and returns a snapshot with specified components (now, prev, gap, day_rollover, fresh_thread).
+The verb 'Advance' and the resource are specific, and the action implicitly distinguishes it from the sibling 'temporal_peek'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.